jguffey/enterprise-stack/ui/marketing/README.md

 This project uses a Docker container optimized to host a static build of this site.
 From the git root of this project, there will be instructions for running the docker-compose project.
-Ideally, this marketing site will be a multi stage build, wherein the first stage compiles this site, and the second stage is a very thin layer that simply serves static sites (try a thin apache web image).
+This marketing site is a multi stage build, wherein the first stage compiles this site, and the second stage is a very thin layer that simply serves static sites (a thin apache web image).

-The backup approach is have a deploy script that would auto-push the marketing site to different AWS S3 buckets depending on which environment deploying to (stage, master ,dev).
+# Development

+Unlike the other applications in this repo, this one doesn't support auto-reloading during development via docker.
+This is because of the design of the docker-image, which is a 2-stage process.
+Reproducing this process on every file save would take too long to be useful, instead, use `gatsby` as it's developers intended, run it locally!
+When the application is ready to deploy the docker-container pathway will be used and therefore a small final image will serve this site.